 - Walk-on artists who don’t have to give individual characterisation in a role but may be needed to pretend to be someone specific or even speak a few words could earn around £106.80 a day.

 - There are lots of ways you can have your pay bumped up too including working on a public holiday, having your hair cut, having your meal break cut into and having a costume fitting.
+Also overtime can dramatically increase your earnings.

 - Most of the time you’ll get free food and drink (and film food is usually very good!).

 - Within the actor’s union Equity, and the entertainer’s Broadcasting Entertainment Cinematograph and Theatre Union (BECTU), film extras are protected and guaranteed the same working conditions as actors with speaking roles.
-If you’re going to do a lot of walk-on work it’s worth becoming a member of one of these.
+If you’re going to do a lot of extra work it’s worth becoming a member of one of these.

 - Non-union film and TV extras are supposed to be paid at a lower rate (although in practice that doesn’t always happen), and on productions that don’t recognise unions payment is at the discretion of producers.